Trip info

 Cost Includes

-- Twin-sharing accommodation at Hotel Vajra in Kathmandu for 4 night.
+- Accommodation at Hotel Moonlight in Kathmandu for 4 nights

 - All private ground transportation including airport transfers